KohoVolit/scraper-sk_nrsr/README.rst

 Running
 =======

+Run in the virtual environment.
 See help message of the scraper for parameters the scraper accepts:

   .. code-block:: console

+      $ source /home/projects/.virtualenvs/scrapers/sk_nrsr/bin/activate
-      $ python3 scrape.py --help
+      $ python scrape.py --help